Features of the Student Testing Application

 This section provides an overview of the TDS’ available tools.

-Figure 2 shows the primary features and tools available in the TDS.
+Figure 2 shows the location of primary features and tools available in the TDS.

 Figure 2.
 Test page